adeyesam/BIDSAM_Codes/README.md

 The primary file for training a model (steady state/dynamic) is the Run_main file.
 At this point the user may wish to specify
 1. "est_sel": indicies of available data to be used for model training.
 The default setting for steady state modeling is 70% randomly selected points from available data while for dynamic modeling, it is set to 1-800.
 This can be adjusted depending on the amount of data considered

 2. "Nworker": the number or workers to be employed for parallel computation in the Branch and bound algorithm.
-This depends on the choice of the user number of available processors on the machine used for running the codes.
+This depends on the choice of the user and the number of available processors on the machine used for running the codes.
 The default here is set to 8

 3. "Ndes": the number of desired top rank model the user desires the algorithm to return after searching by the branch and bound algorithm.